erew70/goodbye_goguardian_dns/README.md

 I WILL BE UPDATING THE LIST AS FREQUENTLY AS I CAN.
 If goguardian realizes these domains are blocked its probably gonna try other domains so i will probably add those if i see it in logs. (if that happens)

+This works so far so PLEASE do not try to use scripts or other methods.
+Scripts are probably patched by now and won't work, you will be wasting your own time.
+Things like the IncognitoDNS do work till this very day, however this method forces you to use a special unblocked browser and unblocked web proxy while everything else is blocked.
+The only way you can access websites is through there which isnt as reliable whereas the point is to disable/bypass GoGuardian.
+This list only disables GoGuardian so everything else works as normal.

 ## Unstable (suspicous activity) hosts: